SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 Then deploy the contract by selecting the "_Deploy_" option within the Deploy panel.

-You should now see the deployed contract's `message` variable displayed on the IDE's Browser.
+You should now see the deployed contract's `message` variable displayed on the IDE's Browser as well as output from the transaction in the IDE's console (on the lower right side of the IDE).

 ### 3. Interact